thomasclarke1969/documentation/atlas/android/core-components.md

 //Grab the conversationsList view AtlasConversationsList conversationsList = (AtlasConversationsList)findViewById(R.id.atlas_screen_conversations_conversations_list);

-//Intialize the conversationsList by passing in its root, the LayerClient and Atlas.ParticipantProvider conversationsList.init(conversationsList, app.getLayerClient(), app.getParticipantProvider());
+//Intialize the conversationsList by passing in its root, the LayerClient object, and
+// Atlas.ParticipantProvider interface (which manages the user's contact list) conversationsList.init(conversationsList, app.getLayerClient(), app.getParticipantProvider());

 //Set the callback handler to start a new Activity that will display and initialize the